MsMelissa/Cesium-Cert-SunStudy/README.md

 1. Create the Repository

-Log in to GitHub and create a new repository: HelioViews-SunStudy.
+Log in to GitHub and create a new repository: Cesium-Cert-SunStudy.

 Set the repository to public.